-- With a wire whisk, beat up your eggs a bit and break up the butter some.
+With a wire whisk, beat up your eggs a bit and break up the butter.

 Don’t stop stirring because you don’t want it to scorch.

 When it coats the back of the spoon we are going to cook it a little bit more, about two minutes after that.
-Go ahead and turn your heat off.
+Now go ahead and turn your heat off.

-- Now see, this is how thick I like it.
+Now see, this is how thick I like my coconut pie filling.